zendesk/android-floating-action-button/README.md

 Credits
 =======
+This library is a supported backwards-compatible version of the [FloatingActionButton](https://github.com/futuresimple/FloatingActionButton) library by [Jerzy Chalupski](https://github.com/chalup).

-I used [FloatingActionButton](https://github.com/makovkastar/FloatingActionButton) library by [Oleksandr Melnykov](https://github.com/makovkastar) as a base for development.
+That library used [FloatingActionButton](https://github.com/makovkastar/FloatingActionButton) library by [Oleksandr Melnykov](https://github.com/makovkastar) as a base for development.

 License
 =======

+    Copyright (C) 2014 str4d
     Copyright (C) 2014 Jerzy Chalupski

     Licensed under the Apache License, Version 2.0 (the "License");